VedaRyden/VEDA-PBR-PACK/VEDA PBR PACK/renderer/BACA INI!!! README!!!.txt

 FOR ANDROID DOWNLOAD THE APK VERSION NOT THIS ONE (UNLESS YOU CAN INSTALL IT YOURSELF) HOW TO INSTALL MANUALLY FOR ANDROID IS ON DISCORD "ANDROID TUTORIAL"

-"Raiden_Deferred.7z Only For Manual Installation For Those Who Understand How To Install It Themselves"
+"Raiden_Visuals.7z Only For Manual Installation For Those Who Understand How To Install It Themselves"

 FOR HOW TO INSTALL ON WINDOWS PC, I HAVE MADE A VIDEO TUTORIAL ON DISCORD "WINDOWS TUTORIAL"

-RAIDEN DEFERRED IS OPEN SOURCE AND CAN BE MODIFIED OR COPY PASTE AS LONG AS YOU GIVE IT "//RAIDEN DEFERRED BY @VEDA_RAIDEN" For the Credits,
+RAIDEN VISUALS IS OPEN SOURCE AND CAN BE MODIFIED OR COPY PASTE AS LONG AS YOU GIVE IT "//RAIDEN VISUALS BY @VEDA_RAIDEN" For the Credits,
-I Thank You And Rimspek For Those Who Added Credits
+I Thank You And Respect For Those Who Added Credits

 @VEDA_RAIDEN Just Modified Configs From @Mojang/Microsoft.
-@Mojang, @Microsoft Original Creators of Deferred Technical Preview Configs.
+@Mojang, @Microsoft Original Creators of Vibrant Visuals Configs.